Rust-GCC/gccrs/gcc/jit/docs/cp/topics/types.rst

 .. class:: gccjit::struct_

-A compound type analagous to a C `struct`.
+A compound type analogous to a C `struct`.

 :class:`gccjit::struct_` is a subclass of :class:`gccjit::type` (and thus of :class:`gccjit::object` in turn).